ebelogay-c/jhu-getdata/README.md

 ### 1. Merges the training and the test sets to create one data set.
 ```

-The last section in the script provides and example how to read the data back into R and how to verify its shape and content.
+The last section in the script provides an example how to read the data back into R and how to verify its shape and content.